Thermalization and prethermalization in the soft-wall AdS/QCD model

 Triggered by the forthcoming experimental measurements at high baryon chemical potentials, the description of fireballs created in low-energy collisions need to be contained the phase transition of first order~\cite{STAR:2020dav}.
 The corresponding time evolution has to be improved in two aspects.
 Firstly, the soft-wall AdS/QCD model should extend to finite chemical potentials, where the first order phase transition occurs and the phase boundary beyond the critical point is located~\cite{Critelli:2017euk}.
 Secondly, coupling with the baryon density, the chiral condensate is governed by the conservation law and its linear-response is presented by the diffusive equation.
 The influence of the short-time dynamical behaviors on the possible spinodal instability and other associated phenomena are under way and will be published elsewhere.

 \quad We would like to thank the useful discussion with Yidian Chen, Song He, Mei Huang, Lang Yu and Xinyang Wang.
-X.C. is supported by the Fundamental Research Funds for the Central Universities under grant No.21622324.
+X.C. is supported by the National Natural Science Foundation of China under Grant No. 12275108 and the Fundamental Research Funds for the Central Universities under grant No. 21622324.
 J.C. is supported by the start-up funding from Jiangxi Normal University under grant No. 12021211.
 H.L. is supported by the National Natural Science Foundation of China under Grant No. 11405074.
-D.L. is supported by the National Natural Science Foundation of China under Grant No.11805084, the PhD Start-up Fund of Natural Science Foundation of Guangdong Province under Grant No. 2018030310457 and Guangdong Pearl River Talents Plan under Grant No. 2017GC010480.
+D.L. is supported by the National Natural Science Foundation of China under Grant Nos.
+12275108, 12235016, 11805084, the PhD Start-up Fund of Natural Science Foundation of Guangdong Province under Grant No. 2018030310457 and Guangdong Pearl River Talents Plan under Grant No. 2017GC010480.